theta360developers/ricoh-viewer/docs/tutorial2.md

 ### change image

+There are two workflows for this challenge section:

+1: you are using a Python script supplied to you in a zipped file with general testing Client ID, Client Secret and Private Key included in the Python Script.
+This account is pre-loaded with sample images.

+or

-First, load multiple images into your RICOH360 Cloud account.
+2: you are using the credentials specific to your company.
+If you are using the credentials specific to your company, you must first load multiple images into your RICOH360 Cloud account using the RICOH Content API.

 In `server.py` file, change the number of images you get from the RICOH360 Cloud server from 1 to 5.